640 South State StreetDover, Delaware 19901

 Your medical team may need to do a number of tests to confirm NPH, such as:

 A commonly used treatment for NPH is surgery to place a tube, called a shunt, into the brain to drain the excess fluid.
 The shunt is usually inserted into a ventricle in the brain and then passed under your skin from your head through your neck and chest to your abdomen.
 The extra fluid in your brain flows through the shunt into your abdomen, where your body absorbs it.
 The ventricles in your brain may then go back to their normal size.
+The shunt stays in place as long as there is too much CSF in the brain.

 Implanting a shunt doesn’t work for everyone, but some people do benefit from it.
 Getting prompt diagnosis and treatment helps improve your chances of a good outcome.